 A Patient’s Point of View, by William Esteb, because it’s easy to forget what it’s like to be a patient once caught up in the details of building and running a chiropractic practice.
 Taking time to see things from the patient’s point of view and remembering that patients are more than the sum of their parts is part of what makes doctors of chiropractic unique health care providers.

-(We’d also recommend anything by Dr. Suess, because all you need to know about life, you can learn from Dr. Suess!)
+(We’d also recommend anything by Dr. Seuss, because all you need to know about life, you can learn from Dr. Seuss!)